 You scratch him while he's grazing - he attacks.
 Touch him while he's getting a treat - he attacks.
 Fly mask, restraining his head, preventing his grazing - he attacks.
 Rears up on you and tries to smash you into the fence, you're not providing food as he expects or keeping him from it - he attacks.

 And there are the "strange things."
 Calls to you - "You gonna feed me?"
 Lets you halter him to take him to turn out - where he's going to graze.
 He's low horse of the three - "Gotta watch my food."

 One way or another, food is connected to the attacks.
 That's food aggression.

 Now, let's put him in a herd situation.
 Another horse comes near his food or gets in the way of his eating and he manages to drive the other horse away.
 He has kept his right to his food.
 Another horse comes near his food or gets in the way of his eating and he can't drive the other horse away, he's the one who gets driven.
 If he cannot overcome the challenge, he must honor it.

-He is taking rights from you and you are not honoring them.
+He is taking rights from you and you are honoring them, allowing him to do it.
 Nor are you taking rights from him.

 You are not getting the message.
 All you're doing is setting yourself up for a beating.

 No one you talk to wants to deal with him?
 No kidding.
 It's not their dog in the fight.
 And the job doesn't pay enough to risk sailing into an area they are not all that familiar with.
 If you can't find someone to deal with him, you'll have about as much luck selling him.

 Here's what I would do.
 Notice I said what - ***I*** - would do.
 I'm not forgetting that you said you are scared of him now, rightfully so.
 You'd be dumber than a stick if you weren't.